Occupational Therapy at UnityPoint Health - Des Moines

 People of all ages can benefit from OT.
 Not only does occupational therapy benefit a person's well being, but also can address social, environmental psychological factors that affect function.

-Similarly to children, certain medical conditions and injuries can benefit from treatment from an occupational therapists:
+Certain medical conditions and injuries can benefit from treatment from occupational therapists: